MaoZiming/papers/7-datacenter/71-virtualization.md

 # Virtualization
 Virtualization allows multiple guest OSes (and their applications) to share the hardware resources of a single physical server.

+## Hosted vs. Hypervisor architecture

+* Virtualization approaches use either a hosted or a hypervisor architecture.
+  * A **hosted architecture** installs and runs the virtualization layer as an application on top of an operating system and supports the broadest range of hardware configurations
+  * In contrast, a **hypervisor** (bare-metal) architecture installs the virtualization layer directly on a clean x86-based system.
+Since it has direct access to the hardware resources rather than going through an operating system, a hypervisor is more efficient than a hosted architecture and delivers greater scalability, robustness and performance.

 ## Challenges: trap-and-emulate
 * Guest instructions executed directly by hardware
     * Non-privileged operations: hardware speed
-    * Privileged operations: trap to hypervisor
+    * Privileged operations: **trap to hypervisor**
 * Hypervisor determines what needs to be done
-    * Emulates the behavior the guest OS expects from the hardware
+    * **Emulates** the behavior the guest OS expects from the hardware
+    * Followed by "Return from Trap" (`rtt`)

-Commodity hardware has more than 2 protection levels.
+* Commodity hardware has more than 2 protection levels.
 E.g. **X86 has 2 protection levels (rings) and 2 protection modes (root and non-root) recently.**

 For X86 pre 2005, if trap-and-emulate:
 * 4 rings, hypervisor in ring 0, guest OS in ring 1
 * Problem: certain privileged instructions that can only be executed in Ring 0
-   *  17 privileged instructions do not trap, fail silently!
+   *  **17 privileged instructions do not trap, fail silently!**
-   * E.x. enable / disable interrupt bit in privileged register, done through POPF / PUSHF instructions that access it from ring 1 fail silently
+   * E.x. enable / disable interrupt bit in privileged register from ring 1 fail silently
 * Hypervisor does not know, will not emulate the behaviors, assume changes was successful

 ## CPU Virtualization